Ethanboyz/Bittorrent-Client/README.md

 ## Logs (may or may not be maintained...)

+- 5/10: completed a lot of the receiving messages from peers logic, still needs code to actually process the received messages (if anyone wants to help with that).
+I'll keep working into the night to finish the rest of everything.
 - 5/10: as per ethans suggestion, I tried to add functionality to measure download/upload rates BUT since full SEND/RECV CODE hasn't been implemented in peer manager, I don't want to mess with anything and break the current thought process since measuring rates involves measuring bytes sent (Jalal)
 - 5/10: wrote some writeups of how to begin to integrate everything together -- tracker needs some udp and scrape implementation -- remaining functionality currently dependent upon peer manager -- the goat ethans got it (Jalal)
 - 5/09: implemented a bunch of peer_manager functions.
 Still needs work with sending and receiving request and piece messages, which I'll finish tomorrow.
 Peer manager